Laser Tattoo Removal FAQs

 Yes.
 The Medlite C6 is one of the only lasers on the market that can treat tattoos on dark-skinned individuals.
 We have had very good results, especially with the removal of dark ink.

-Only eyebrows that were tattooed with standard tattoo ink.
-Most Permanent Makeup contains iron that will darken with laser and consequently should not be treated.
+We can only remove eyebrows that were tattooed with standard tattoo ink.
+Most permanent makeup contains iron that will darken with laser and consequently should not be treated.
 If you are unable to identify or find out the type of ink that was used, we will be willing to try a test spot.